eddjberry/cutoff/README.md

-# A useful function for R Markdown
+# A function for rounding values in R Markdown

 In R Markdown one is often faced with situations where a value that can vary substantially is automatically pulled out.
 For example, we might want to pull a p-value out of an linear model object.
 It's a chore to have to manually edit p-values so that they conform with reporting conventions (e.g. p < .001).